elewa-student/flexbox-puzzle-development/README.md

 To use this list correctly you can't just plow through the list.
 After finishing each story, pause and test the application:  Does the new story work?
 Do the old ones still work?
 Your goal is to add _non-breaking_ features to your site, one at a time and in a logical order.

+Each time you finish a feature, mark the commit with a [Version Release](https://help.github.com/articles/creating-releases/).
+This will allow you to easily check out previous versions of the website.

 This skills is central to the Agile methodology.
-Practice it now while you're still building basic web pages, it will be hard to learn when you're in the middle of a deployment!
+Practice it now while you're still building basic web pages, it will be hard to learn when you're in the middle of a deployment.

 [TOP](#index)